Editor’s note: Although some of these ideas may seem obvious, you are bound to find a helpful tip.

 Drama potential: Even though you may be right all of the time, when there are unresolved issues among co-workers, everyone suffers.
 Refusing to apologize after an argument only keeps the cycle of workplace tension going.

 How to avoid: Even if you are right, simply apologize.
 It is just as important to keep your boss happy as it is to be able to work well with your co-workers.
 Pride does not belong at work.
+I also suggest thinking about how silly the situation is.
+We get so caught up in our ego that we forget that we all struggle.
+We need to be able to laugh at the situation and not take it too seriously.

 15. A colleague or supervisor is doing something wrong, and you want to complain to the company chief.